 Mark A. de Bernardo is a Shareholder in the Washington, D.C.
 Region office of Jackson Lewis P.C.
-He is Chair of the firm's Drug Testing and Substance-Abuse Management and Alternative Dispute Resolution practice groups.
+He concentrates his practice on employment litigation and counseling, government relations, and workplace drug testing and substance-abuse prevention.

-Mr. de Bernardo has provided legal representation to more than 25 Fortune 200 corporations; five federal executive branch agencies; the states of Kansas, Louisiana, and California; the governments of Japan, Spain, and the Bahamas; and nearly 20 national trade associations.
+Mr. de Bernardo has provided legal representation to more than 50 Fortune 200 corporations; five federal executive branch agencies; the states of Kansas, Louisiana, and California; the governments of Japan, Spain, and the Bahamas; and nearly 20 national trade associations.

 In regard to senior executive personnel actions, Mr. de Bernardo is in demand regarding the investigation, adverse employment action, negotiation of severance, and litigation of employment claims by highly placed corporate executives.

 Mr. de Bernardo has testified more than 40 times before Congress and various federal and state regulatory agencies and legislative committees on employment and labor law issues as part of his government relations practice.
 He has submitted or participated in 11 amici curiae briefs to the United States Supreme Court, and nearly 30 amici briefs overall to various courts on behalf of trade associations, business coalitions, and corporate clients.

 Mr. de Bernardo is the founder (in 2000), and serves as the President of the Council for Employment Law Equity, a national coalition advocating fair and appropriate policy-making in the employment area.
 In recent years, Mr. de Bernardo has testified in Congress seven times on behalf of the CELE on arbitration, criminal-background checks, and civil rights issues, and on U.S. Supreme Court employment law decisions.
 The CELE also regularly files amicus curiae briefs and comments during federal agency rule-makings.